PerfectoCode/Community-Samples/ALMReportingBridge/README.md

 Running the executable with no arguments or by using the ***/h*** argument will display the help.
 The help displays all of the possible commands, arguments, and data types for each command.
 When a command is executed, the results of the command are returned in XML.

+Any argument value that contains a space must be encapsulated by quotations.
+For example: `/password="my password contains spaces"`.

 ## Commands ##
 | Command     		 | Description	 |
 |--------	 	     | ---			 |